G-Kevin/quotenbulle-enhancer/Readme.md

 - load unzipped extension
 - navigate to cloned repo and load

+second: great expense firefox install

+- install firefox development version, no chance in normal version
+- zip the folder, take care there is no root folder in the zip
+- rename zip to xpi
+- go to Addons, click gear, install from file and select xpi

 third: update
 - git pull
 - go to extensions menu in browser